adrianjan/simple_scraper/README.md

 # Proxy Management and URL Generation Script

 This Python script provides a simple way to manage proxies and generate URLs from a predefined list.
+For security reasons, this is just a snippet, without using the function.

 ## Features